gerazov/ollama-chat.nvim/README.md

-# ollama-chat.nvim
+# 󰧑 ollama-chat.nvim
+> Chat with Ollama models directly in a Neovim buffer!

+## Features

-This is a fork of [ollama.nvim](https://github.com/nomnivore/ollama.nvim) with added chat functionality.
+This is a simple plugin that allows you to chat with Ollama models:

-The chat functionality is pretty bare-bones, and is meant to serve it's purpose temporarily, until chat gets implemented within `ollama.nvim`.
+- no UI to get in the way - the chat works in a normal Neovim buffer,
+- chat history is completely modifiable - the whole conversation is sent to the model with each new prompt,
+- populate new chat buffer with text/code selection.

 ![ollama chat](https://github.com/nomnivore/ollama.nvim/assets/15214418/8070342e-74d2-4086-afed-6835d954aeb2)